A MUSICAL BASIS for IMPROVISATION THROUGH AURAL PERCEPTION

 Improvisation has a long tradition.
 Classical music, although primarily compositional, is not devoid of improvisation, and musicians from Bach, to Beethoven, Chopin and Liszt, have practised and enjoyed improvisation.
 Traditional folk music was necessarily improvised, and modern recreations nearly always involve improvisational elements.
 In contemporary fields of commercial light music, pop and electronic music, improvisation has a role.
 Modern popular music and improvisation are inseparable.

-But it is JAZZ that dominates improvisational music, and jazz influences almost ALL POPULAR MUSIC today.
+But it is JAZZ that dominates improvisational music, and hot jazz influences almost ALL POPULAR MUSIC today.

 The history of jazz provides an interesting digression.